 This year Envirogroup will enjoy the input of the newly appointed House Prefects for the Environment to help existing leaders with projects that educate, inform and promote sustainability throughout the school.
 We believe that we are all caretakers of our planet and we want to make a difference, starting in our school and looking out to the wider community.
 We help maintain the free vegetable garden set up at the North Shore Hospital for diabetic patients and participate in beach clean-ups.
 Some of last year’s highlights include the upcycling workshops leading to the Trash to Fashion event and our fundraising vegan bake sale for endangered species.

 Kapa Haka plays a big part in our school life, bringing together all cultures to perform and showcase our Maori heritage.
 Kapa Haka teaches language, actions, and the meaning and symbolism behind the movements, with many opportunities to perform at key events throughout the year.
-We now also have a combined group across both Westlake schools, Te Kapa o te Ihi o te Ra, who came away with an impressive five awards at the 2017 Polyfest with a vibrant and polished performance.
+We now also have a combined group across both Westlake schools, Te Kapa o te Ihi o te Ra, who perform at Polyfest each year.

 Philosophy Clubpromotes rich debate and expansion of minds in a free and open atmosphere.
 Students are encouraged to formulate their own ideas for student-led discussion, to question logic, sift for evidence, listen to guest speakers and cross-examine teachers in their expansive discussions on a range of topics.
 Should women be on the frontline of war?
 Is the truth always the best option?
 Our questions always produce some stimulating, and sometimes heated debate.